 Even as Marsh developed the field of paleontology and piqued Americans' interest in fossils and the world of prehistory, he found himself having to defend the integrity of the science from those who sought to twist it for their own gain.
 Perhaps no example of such behavior was more egregious than that of the men behind the famed Cardiff Giant hoax.

 The Giant proved such a commercial success that a group of businessmen bought it from Hull and Newell and took it on tour, which was so popular that P.T.
 Barnum had his own version made and exhibited just so he too could get in on the action.
-Further fueling the excitement was the fact that some scientists, like New York State Geologist James Hall, vouched for the Giant's authenticity, or at the very least mused that it might have some scientific merit.
+Further fueling the excitement was that some scientists, like New York State Geologist James Hall, vouched for the Giant's authenticity or, at the very least, mused that it might have some scientific merit.

 Marsh wasn't so sure.
-He visited the Giant while it was on tour in Syracuse, and was able to confirm that it was in fact made of gypsum.
-His discovery did not prove authenticity though.
-In fact, it proved just the opposite.
+He visited the Giant while it was on tour in Syracuse and was able to confirm that it was, in fact, made of gypsum.
+His discovery did not prove authenticity, though.
+It proved just the opposite.
 Marsh noted that gypsum is soluble in water, which means it could not have survived the wetness underground where it was purported to have been lying for hundreds or thousands of years.
-Marsh knew it was fake, and in a letter to a friend who ran a newspaper, he called the hoax a "humbug", one of the biggest ever "launched upon the credulity of a humbug-
+Marsh knew it was fake, and in a letter to a friend who ran a newspaper, he called the hoax a "humbug," one of the biggest ever "launched upon the credulity of a humbug-

 loving people."
 Marsh's revelation was followed by public admissions from Hull and even the sculptor of the Giant that it had all been a hoax, which caused interest (and profits) to fade quickly.

-The Cardiff Giant affair was certainly a high profile moment for Marsh in the national press, but it was far from his only one.
-In fact, he would come to find himself at the center of a long-running media circus surrounding his paleontology work and bitter rivalry with colleague Edward Drinker Cope.
+The Cardiff Giant affair was undoubtedly a high-profile moment for Marsh in the national press, but it was far from his only one.
+He soon found himself at the center of a long-running media circus surrounding his paleontology work and bitter rivalry with his colleague Edward Drinker Cope.
 The papers called their feud "The Bone Wars."

 The Bone Wars

-In the post-Reconstruction era, there were only two names that mattered in American paleontology: Othniel Charles Marsh and Edward Drinker Cope.
+In the post-Reconstruction era, only two names mattered in American paleontology: Othniel Charles Marsh and Edward Drinker Cope.
 So deep was the divide between these two men that nearly every scientist, collector, or person connected to the field in any way found himself having to pick a side.
-Yet, though their relationship grew frosty and eventually degraded beyond repair, the two giants of their era first met on amicable terms.
+And though their relationship grew frosty and eventually degraded beyond repair, the two giants of their era first met on amicable terms.

-Marsh had first encountered Cope while he was studying abroad in Germany, and the two had been friendly pen pals even prior to that time.
-Once he returned stateside, Marsh went to visit Cope in New Jersey, where Cope had been making numerous important fossil discoveries.
-While admiring the work of his colleague to his face, Marsh behind the scenes secretly bribed some of the men working Cope's dig site to send any new finds to him at Yale, rather than to Cope, who operated out of his native Philadelphia (his home on that city's Pine Street is also a National Historic Landmark).
+Marsh had first encountered Cope while studying abroad in Germany, and the two had been friendly pen pals before that time.
+Once he returned stateside, Marsh visited Cope in New Jersey, where Cope had been making numerous important fossil discoveries.
+While admiring the work of his colleague to his face, Marsh, behind the scenes, secretly bribed some of the men working Cope's dig site to send any new finds to him at Yale rather than to Cope, who operated out of his native Philadelphia (his home on that city's Pine Street is also a National Historic Landmark).
 The friendly relationship soured quickly, and the two, who had once even named species after each other, were soon ruthless academic rivals.

 Eventually, the intensity of their competition spilled over from the scientific community to the general press.
 An 1890 headline in the New York Herald read "Scientists Wage Bitter Warfare" and kicked off a brutally intense and very public letter-writing campaign between the two rivals.
 In that initial article, Cope accused Marsh of plagiarism and incompetence, saying that the National Academy of Sciences and the U.S. Geological Survey, both of which Marsh ran, were filled with his acolytes and inherently corrupt.
 Marsh, in turn, slammed Cope for making what he claimed were libelous statements and made his own allegations of improper or concerning behavior.

 While the Bone Wars played out in print, there are some reports that the conflict got physical at points: when Marsh and Cope's men encountered each other out in the field, they were known to cover their tracks and destroy their own dig sites so that the enemy could not recover any fossils they may have missed.
-By some accounts, the two crews even pelted each other with rocks on some occasions.
-The Wars were also deeply consequential for the field of paleontology.
-Marsh and Cope were in such a rush to outdo each other that they often mistakenly claimed to have uncovered new species when in reality all they had done was rediscovered something already named by each other, or even themselves.
-Meanwhile, Cope's allegations against the federally funded U.S. Geological Survey were taken seriously by Congress, which ended up slashing the organization's budget and eliminating its paleontology division, headed by Marsh, entirely.
+By some accounts, the two crews even sometimes pelted each other with rocks.
+The Wars were also consequential for the field of paleontology.
+Marsh and Cope were so rushed to outdo each other that they often mistakenly claimed to have uncovered new species.
+In reality, all they had done was rediscovered something already named by each other or themselves.
+Meanwhile, Congress took Cope's allegations against the federally funded U.S. Geological Survey seriously, slashing the organization's budget and eliminating its paleontology division, headed by Marsh.

 Yet, for all the immediate damage the conflict did to the field and the rivals' own reputations, the Bone Wars produced a vast trove of scholarship that is still drawn upon today.
-The two men discovered well over 100 new types of dinosaurs, published thousands of scholarly articles, and of course, developed unprecedented fossil collections that are still held in the nation's top scientific institutions and have paid dividends to the world of scientific discovery for over a century.
-Their cultural legacy is also quite notable, as the Bone Wars remains a topic of intense interest for many scholars of both science and history, and even today seems recognizable as a modern tale of press-fueled rivalry and intrigue.
+The two men discovered well over 100 new types of dinosaurs, published thousands of scholarly articles, and developed unprecedented fossil collections that are still held in the nation's top scientific institutions and have paid dividends to the world of scientific discovery for over a century.
+Their cultural legacy is also quite notable, as the Bone Wars remains a topic of intense interest for many science and history scholars, and even today, it seems recognizable as a modern tale of press-fueled rivalry and intrigue.